paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-016-federal-deposit-insurance-corporation.md

     (ii) *State proceeding.—* — If, in the case of any proceeding in a State court, the court determines that rules of civil procedure available under the laws of such State provide substantially similar protections to a party’s right to due process as Rule 65 (as modified with respect to such proceeding by clause (i)), the relief sought under subparagraph (A) may be requested under the laws of such State.

-**(j) Criminal penalty** Whoever, being subject to an order in effect under subsection (e) or (g) of this section, without the prior written approval of the appropriate Federal financial institutions regulatory agency, knowingly participates, directly or indirectly, in any manner (including by engaging in an activity specifically prohibited in such an order or in subsection (e)(6) of this section) in the conduct of the affairs of—
+**(j) Criminal penalty** Whoever, being subject to an order in effect under subsection (e) or (g), without the prior written approval of the appropriate Federal financial institutions regulatory agency, knowingly participates, directly or indirectly, in any manner (including by engaging in an activity specifically prohibited in such an order or in subsection (e)(6)) in the conduct of the affairs of—

 (1) any insured depository institution;

-(2) any institution treated as an insured bank under subsection (b)(3) or (b)(4) of this section;
+(2) any institution treated as an insured bank under subsection (b)(3) or (b)(4);

 (3) any insured credit union (as defined in section 101(7) of the Federal Credit Union Act [[12 U.S.C.
 1752(7)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title12-section1752/7&num=0&edition=prelim)]); or